thesadru/disnake/docs/api.rst

 -----------------------

-An :term:`abstract base class` (also known as an ``abc``) is a class that models can inherit to get their behaviour. **Abstract base classes should not be instantiated**.
+An :term:`abstract base class` (also known as an ``abc``) is a class that models can inherit to get their behavior. **Abstract base classes shold not be instantiated**.
 They are mainly there for usage with :func:`isinstance` and :func:`issubclass`\.

 This library has a module related to abstract base classes, in which all the ABCs are subclasses of